fnando-gomez/Codewars/README.md

 # Codewars

-A place where I can upload some Codewars solutions.
+A place to upload some exercises from the Codewars platform & also some coding exercises and questions from technical interviews during a job-hunting season.